DamianPala/pyrepogen/README.md

 | is&#x2011;sample&#x2011;layout | true - generate sample files; false - do not use this feature |
 | is&#x2011;git           | true - init Git repository; false - do not use this feature  |
 | git&#x2011;origin       | Specify an origin of your Git repository.
 Leave empty if you do not want to specify the remote origin. |

+### Types of repositories

+There are two types of repositories that Pyrepogen can generate: package and module

+#### Package repository

+This type of repository is a Python Package.
+Source files are stored in repository tree in the directory named from `project-name` parameter.

+#### Module repository

+Module repository is intended to developing a Standalone Python Module.
+In this case a source file is stored directly in the repository tree and named with name from `project-name` parameter.

 ### Repository generation flow